Satyam-x/Satyam-x/README.md

 ## 🚀 About Me

-I am a passionate and persistent coder currently pursuing my Bachelor of Computer Applications at IIMT University (Meerut).
+I am a passionate and persistent coder currently pursuing my Bachelor of Computer Applications.
 I specialize in Python programming and web development, with a strong focus on building secure, user-friendly, and visually impressive solutions.
 My academic journey has been enriched by hands-on projects like:

 - 🌍 **Travel & Tourism Website** – A dynamic platform to explore destinations and book tours.
 - 🎙️ **Alexa Voice Assistant Clone** – Voice-controlled assistant using Python and speech recognition.